 Ahilan T. Arulanantham is Professor from Practice and Co-Director of the Center for Immigration Law and Policy at UCLA School of Law.
 He has successfully litigated a number of cases involving immigrants’ rights, including Franco-Gonzalez v.
 Holder, the first case to establish a federal right to appointed counsel for any group of immigrants; Jennings v.
 Rodriguez, which secured the due process rights of immigrants jailed for years while litigating their deportation cases; and, most recently, Ramos v.
 Nielsen, a challenge to the Trump Administration's plan to end the TPS program for immigrants who have lived here lawfully for decades.
-Ahilan has argued twice before the United States Supreme Court.
+Ahilan has argued twice before the United States Supreme Court, and will argue again this fall on behalf of Americans of the Muslim faith who were targeted by the federal government for surveillance because of their religion, in FBI v.
+Fazaga.
 He has also testified before the United States Congress on three occasions, and served as a Lecturer at the University of Chicago Law School and at the University of Irvine School of Law, where he taught on Preventive Detention.

 Ahilan’s parents are Sri Lankan Tamil immigrants who left Sri Lanka to escape race discrimination and sporadic violence.
 Several years after they came to this country, the Sri Lankan civil war began, causing much of his extended family to flee Sri Lanka.
 Ahilan has remained interested in promoting human rights in Sri Lanka, and has also represented several Sri Lankan Tamil refugees during the course of his work with the ACLU.